-- You must have and maintain current health insurance and show verification of coverage each year while matriculated in the program. - GCU and the clinical agencies that provide practical experiences for our students are not responsible or liable for the costs of medical follow-up or expenses incurred. - If evaluation and treatment is required by the facility where you are completing clinical experiences, the student is responsible for all costs and associated follow up. - In the event that you are injured or exposed to blood and body fluids, you will: - o Immediately notify your clinical instructor or site supervisor - Wash the area immediately and thoroughly with soap and - Within 24 hours, follow-up with your own Primary Care Provider who will make a determination of immunization status and give appropriate prophylaxis or referral for appropriate prophylaxis. - o Assume full responsibility for disease sequelae. - o Follow the policies of the agency (if any).
+- You must have and maintain current health insurance and show verification of coverage each year while matriculated in the program. - GCU and the clinical agencies that provide practical experiences for our students are not responsible or liable for the costs of medical follow-up or expenses incurred. - If evaluation and treatment is required by the facility where you are completing clinical experiences, the student is responsible for all costs and associated follow up. - In the event that you are injured or exposed to blood and body fluids, you will: - o Immediately notify your clinical instructor or site supervisor - Wash the area immediately and thoroughly with soap and water. - Within 24 hours, follow-up with your own Primary Care Provider who will make a determination of immunization status and give appropriate prophylaxis or referral for appropriate prophylaxis. - $\circ\,$ Assume full responsibility for disease sequelae. - o Follow the policies of the agency (if any). - © 2018 Grand Canyon University.
+All Rights Reserved.